Eliza McCartney: Personal life

 McCartney was born in Auckland, where she still lives in the seaside suburb of Devonport.
 Her father William McCartney previously competed in the high jump while her mother Donna Marshall previously competed as a gymnast.
 She has two younger brothers.
 She attended her local primary school and then Belmont Intermediate School and later moved onto Takapuna Grammar School, where she was in the same year as the singer-songwriter Lorde; the two played netball together.
 McCartney was most fond of netball growing up, with her height and agility giving her an advantage in playing defence.
-She also participated in a myriad of other sports in her youth, including cross country running, basketball, touch rugby, squash, tennis, swimming, and water polo.
+She played several other sports in her youth, including cross country running, basketball, touch rugby, squash, tennis, swimming, and water polo.
 Eventually, she moved onto track and field, being a successful high jumper in her early teens before beginning pole vaulting in 2011.
-McCartney studies physiology at the University of Auckland.
+McCartney studied physiology at the University of Auckland.

 Career

 In 2011, at age 14, McCartney began pole vaulting.
-She has always been coached by Jeremy McColl.
+Her first coach was Jeremy McColl.
 In 2012, McCartney won the national youth (under 18) title and the New Zealand secondary school championship.
 The following year she broke the New Zealand youth record and was selected for the 2013 World Youth Championships in Athletics where she finished fourth.